-- The needs of these population groups had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care, for example, appointments were available from 7am on a Thursday and until 8.30pm on a Tuesday. - The practice was proactive in offering online services as well as a full range of health promotion and screening that reflected the needs for this age group. - Telephone consultations were available every day with a call back appointment arranged at a time to suit the patient.
+- The needs of these population groups had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care, for example, appointments were available from 6.30pm until 8pm on a Monday. - The practice was proactive in offering online services as well as a full range of health promotion and screening that reflected the needs for this age group. - Telephone consultations were available every day with a call back appointment arranged at a time to suit the patient.